-In January 2019, the ISACS Network, in partnership with Galway 2020, launched an open call for artistic presentations in response to the theme ‘Place and Identity’ for this year’s FRESH STREET#3, being held in Galway.
+In January 2019, the ISACS Network, in partnership with Galway 2020, launched an open call for artistic presentations in response to the theme ‘Place and Identity’ for FRESH STREET#3, held in Galway in May 2019.

 Over 120 applications from all over the world were received.
 A massive thanks is extended towards the dedicated selection panel of Ciaran Walsh of Culture Ireland, Tanja Ruiter of Circostrada & HH Producties and Craig Flaherty of Galway 2020, who trawled through each application in detail.